MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ## WHOIS

 Thousands of times a day, domains are bought and/or transferred between individuals and organizations.
-The process to make all of this purchase or transfer happen is easy and only takes a few minutes and roughly $7 depending on the registrar provider.
-Beyond payment details, one must supply additional information about themselves, some of which gets stored as part of a WHOIS record once the domain is set up.
-This would be considered a public domain registration.
+The process is easy, only takes a few minutes, and can be as low as $7, depending on the registrar provider.
+Beyond payment details, one must supply additional information about themselves.
+Some of this information is stored as part of a WHOIS record the domain has been set up.
+This action would be considered a public domain registration.
 However, there are private domain registration services, where one can hide their personal information from their domain’s WHOIS record.
 In these situations, the domain owner’s information is safe and replaced by their registrar’s information.
 More actor groups are performing private domain registrations to make it more difficult for analysts to find other domains that they own.
 Defender TI provides various data sets to find actors’ shared infrastructure when WHOIS records don’t provide leads.

 WHOIS is a protocol that lets anyone query information about a domain, IP address, or subnet.
 One of the most common functions for WHOIS in threat infrastructure research is to identify or connect disparate entities based on unique data shared within WHOIS records.
-If you're reading carefully or if you ever purchased a domain yourself, you might notice that the content requested from the registrars is never verified.
-In fact, you could put anything in the record (and many people do), which is then displayed to the world.
+If you ever purchased a domain yourself, you might have noticed that the content requested from the registrars is never verified.
+In fact, you could have put anything in the record (and many people do), which would then be displayed to the world.

 Each WHOIS record has several different sections, all of which could include different information.
 Commonly found sections include *registrar*, *registrant*, *administrator*, and *technical*, with each potentially corresponding to a different contact for the record.
 This data is duplicated across sections in most cases but there might be some slight discrepancies, especially if an actor made a mistake.
-When viewing WWHOIS information within Defender TI, you see a condensed record that deduplicates any data and notes which part of the record it came from.
-We found that this process greatly speeds up the analyst workflow and avoids any overlooking of data.
+When viewing WHOIS information within Defender TI, you see a condensed record that deduplicates any data and notates which part of the record it came from.
+We found this process greatly speeds up the analyst workflow and avoids any overlooking of data.
 The Defender TI's WHOIS information is powered by the WhoisIQ™ database.

 Our WHOIS data includes the following information:
 - **Record updated:** A timestamp that indicates the day a WHOIS record was last updated